pragmagrid/pragmagrid.github.io/_posts/pragma33/2017-06-09-pragma33-travel.md

 ## Ground Transportation
 Brisbane offers a variety of transportation options that  include buses, trains, taxis and ferries.
 Trains and taxis are both available from the airport to South Brisbane.
 Please visit [Translink website](https://translink.com.au/) to know more about public transport and plan your journey.

+## Brisbane Weather
+Brisbane will have a pleasant weather during October with temperature in early to mid-20s degree centigrade with some moderate to heavy rainfall.
+Please see [Brisbane forecast](http://www.bom.gov.au/qld/forecasts/brisbane.shtml?ref=hdr) for more up to data weather information.
+The [weather radar](http://www.bom.gov.au/products/IDR663.loop.shtml) wil provide latest rainfall radar.